fumzy123/personal-astro-blog/README.md

       <Icon name="mdi:account" />
       ```

-2. Plan out the Typography sizes for your website.
+2. Plan out the Typography sizes and Colors for your website.

+    - The Hero section demonstrates an interesting way to use colors: There is a visual heirarchy happening in the text.
+The majority of the text closely matches the color of the background.
+The key text are bold and have a dark color.
+The button however has a brighter color to really draw your attention and stand out.
+A good accent is warm and filled with bright energy.
+It is not cold and dark.

     ```c

     ```

+3. Images within a container will not respond to a text-align of center if the CSS reset has forced them to behave like block level elements.

 <!-- # Astro Starter Kit: Basics